-Cutting stops weaker baby ball pythons from drowning inside their eggs.
+Cutting eggs (pipping) stops weaker baby ball pythons from drowning inside their eggs.
 The cutting process should be done after 50 days.
 Done correctly, it will result in more successful hatches.
-But if you aren’t experienced or you make a mistake, you could cut the snake accidentally.
+But if you aren’t experienced or make a mistake, you could cut the snake.

 So, there are pros and cons of cutting snake eggs before they hatch.
 But, on balance, there are more advantages than disadvantages.
-But you need to be aware of the risks.
+But you need to be aware of the various risk factors before you get started.

 Why Do Breeders Cut the Eggs of Ball Pythons?